Our Future Path! A plan for a better world!

 One big issue is that if several or more candidates compete in a political party's primary election and we use a plurality voting system, then the political party could select a less preferred candidate.
 That is, several candidates that would best represent the party could split the vote so that a more extreme candidate is selected.
 The simple answer to this issue would be to use Ranked Choice Voting.

-Having a dozen or more candidates for an elected office would make it extremely difficult for voters to get to know each one well enough to make an informed decision.
+Having a dozen or more candidates for an elected office would make it extremely difficult for us to get to know each one well enough to make an informed decision.
 In addition, if we used a plurality voting system, a candidate could then win with as little as 10% of the vote.
-Using Ranked Choice Voting would ensure that a candidate would need to get a majority of the vote, but voters might have a hard time doing the thorough evaluation needed to rank them.
+Using Ranked Choice Voting would ensure that a candidate would need to get a majority of the vote, but voters might have a hard time doing the comprehensive evaluation needed to rank them.
 Therefore, we would still need to have primaries.

-An improvement to this bottom up elimination process would be to continue the elimination process until we had the first clear winner (i.e. until a candidate had more than 50 percent of the votes).
+An improvement to this bottom-up elimination process would be to continue the elimination process until we had the first clear winner (i.e. until a candidate had more than 50 percent of the votes).
 After the first primary winner was selected, that candidate’s votes would be eliminated from the original ballots to get the next round's starting ballots and a new elimination process would be done with the remaining votes to get the second primary winner.

 After each subsequent primary winner was selected, that candidate’s votes would be eliminated from the next round's starting ballots and the process would be repeated until enough candidates were selected to be on the ballot for the specified office.
 This multiple elimination selection process would help to ensure that more, if not all, of the preferred candidates would go on to the general election.